ICPPP23 International Conference on Photoacoustic and Photothermal Phenomena

 Bonito - MS - Brazil - 28Jun - 03Jul 2026

-The International Photoacoustic and Photothermal Association (IPPA) awards up to four prestigious IPPA Prizes:
+The International Photoacoustic and Photothermal Association (IPPA) awards up to four prestigious IPPA Prizes.

-Senior IPPA Prize and James Smith IPPA Prize
+Senior IPPA Prize and James Smith IPPA Prize (senior scientists over the age of 40)

-Junior IPPA Prize
+Junior IPPA Prize (candidate under the age of 40)

 Gerald J. Diebold Prize in Theoretical Photoacoustics and Photothermics